fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

 #### Netbanking/UPI Payment:

 1. Ensure that payment SDK options are enabled in your FP tenant.
 Please contact FP support for enabling of Payment SDK options.
-2. For each mutual fund schemes that the Investor wants to purchase, create the MF purchase order in FP by using the [MF purchase API](https://fintechprimitives.com/docs/api/#create-a-mf-purchase).
+2. For each mutual fund schemes that the Investor wants to purchase, create the MF purchase order in FP by using the [FPDocs, MF purchase](https://fintechprimitives.com/docs/api/#create-a-mf-purchase).
-3. Create payment for one or more MF purchase orders created in step 2 by using [Create Payment API](https://fintechprimitives.com/docs/api/#create-a-payment).
+3. Create payment for one or more MF purchase orders created in step 2 by using [FPDocs, Create Payment](https://fintechprimitives.com/docs/api/#create-a-payment).

     *Payment creation API Request:*